-The idea for a motor racing venue near Johannesburg first came to a band of local enthusiasts in the early post war years who were hopeful of finding an alternative to the outdated Grand Central Circuit.
-A new, bigger, facility could accommodate the increasing local interest in motorsport with modern amenities and contemporary safety precautions.
+The idea for a motor racing venue near Johannesburg first came to a band of local enthusiasts in the early post war years, hopeful of finding an alternative to the outdated Grand Central Circuit.
+A new, bigger, facility could accommodate the increasing local interest in motorsport, with modern amenities and contemporary safety precautions.
 As an added bonus, it would supplant Cape Town's East London circuit as the country's leading track.

 Johannesburg native Alex Blignaut, then one of the country's leading drivers, carried out an in-depth study into the viability of a circuit, calculating the level of investment required and the prospective returns that could be generated.
 A plot of land in the neighbourhood of Alberton was singled out as suitable and plans progressed.
 However, an alternative site in the Barangwanath area was then also proposed, and developments stalled.

 Keen to move things along, the mayor of Johannesburg, Dave Marais, stepped in and proposed a meeting between all interested parties.
-Thus, in January 1961 a meeting was held in the Kelvin Hotel in Johannesburg and the South African Motor Racing Club was established.
-Francis Tucker was elected as president and Blignaut as club secretary.
+Thus, in January 1961 the enthusiasts and officials met in the Kelvin Hotel in Johannesburg and the South African Motor Racing Club was established.
+Francis Tucker was elected as president, with Blignaut as club secretary.

 The group considered a number of potential locations around the city, with Tucker and Blignaut favouring Kyalami, located in a hilly area 15 miles from the city centre.
 This was initially rejected, but the pair persisted and, after much deliberation, the go-ahead was given.